 Use pnpm dlx on Ubuntu for One-Off Tools

-pnpm dlx downloads a package, runs it once, and leaves your global install untouched.
-That makes it useful for scaffolders, diagnostics, and one-off commands:
+pnpm dlx is pnpm’s npx-style command.
+It downloads a package, runs it once, and leaves your global install untouched, which makes it useful for scaffolders, diagnostics, and one-off commands:

 Configure pnpm on Ubuntu